daronphang/programming-resources/golang/project-structure.md

 ### /pkg

 Library code that is ok to be used by external applications.
 Other projects will import these libraries expecting them to work.
-It is a good way tto explicitly communicate that the code in this directory is safe for use by others.
+It is a good way to explicitly communicate that the code in this directory is safe for use by others.

 ### Helpers/Util